 Any student cast in a student work must be enrolled in at least 1 UWM Department of Dance technique class that meets at least 2 times per week during the rehearsal semester.

-Admission and Retention Requirements for the Dance BFA and BA
+Admission and Retention Requirements

 Admission Requirements